vsajip/sarge/docs/reference.rst

    .. method:: wait()

       Wait for the command's underlying sub-process to complete.

+   .. method:: terminate()

+      Terminate the command's underlying sub-process by calling :meth:`subprocess.Popen.terminate` on it.

+      .. versionadded:: 0.1.1

+   .. method:: kill()

+      Kill the command's underlying sub-process by calling :meth:`subprocess.Popen.kill` on it.

+      .. versionadded:: 0.1.1

+   .. method:: poll()

+      Poll the command's underlying sub-process by calling :meth:`subprocess.Popen.poll` on it.
+Returns the result of that call.

+      .. versionadded:: 0.1.1

 .. class:: Pipeline(source, posix=True, **kwargs)